-- 12. In 2014, total fertility for the world is around 2.5 children per woman.
-After the 1994 Cairo Conference, fertility fell in most major areas of the world, with the notable exception of Europe, where fertility levels rebounded slightly in a number of countries.
+- 12. In 2014, total fertility for the world was around 2.5 children per woman.
+After the Cairo conference in 1994, fertility fell in most major areas of the world with the notable exception of Europe, where fertility levels rebounded slightly in a number of countries.
 Although fertility has fallen in Africa, the decline began from a higher initial level, and the pace of decline has been slower than in other major areas.
-Therefore, by 2014, the level of fertility in Africa was considerably higher than that in other regions. - 13.
-Considerable variation in fertility levels has been observed among countries within the same major area over the past 20 years.
-In Africa, the scattering of points below the diagonal line in figure IV illustrates that total fertility has fallen significantly in some countries over the past 20 years (those located farthest from the diagonal line, such as Djibouti, Ethiopia and Rwanda), while in other countries fertility has remained virtually unchanged (those located close to the diagonal line, such as the Congo, Mali, Niger and Nigeria).
-At the other end of the spectrum, in 1994, the fertility rates of virtually all countries in Europe and North America were already below replacement level, indicated in figure IV by the dashed vertical line.
-Many countries in Europe have recorded a slight increase in fertility over the past 5 to 10 years, although it has not been sufficient, in most cases, to reach replacement level.
-Consequently, these countries appear below the dashed horizontal line, but above the diagonal line, in figure IV.
-Western European countries, such as Austria and Germany, and virtually all countries of Eastern and Southern Europe still had fertility levels below 1.5 children per woman in 2014.
-The long-term demographic implications of these persistent low levels of fertility vary, as some countries in Europe are receiving working-age migrants, partly offsetting the deficit of births, while other countries, mainly in Eastern Europe, face low fertility combined with the out-migration of young people, leading to population decline.
-Over this period, fertility in countries of Asia, Oceania and Latin America and the Caribbean has continued to decline towards or below replacement level. - 14.
-The age of first marriage or union formation is usually a key determinant of when a woman begins to bear children.
-Since the Cairo Conference, a postponement in marriage and union formation has contributed to an increasing age at first birth.
-The sharpest increase in age at marriage has been observed in Europe, where in some countries, such as Norway and the United Kingdom of Great Britain and Northern Ireland, the female age at marriage has increased by more than 2.5 years per decade.
-Marriage among young men and women in North America, Europe, Australia and New Zealand has been replaced to a certain extent by cohabiting unions.
-In North Africa and East Asia, the postponement of marriage to later ages has not been accompanied by increases in cohabiting unions.
-At the same time, the proportion of ever married women and men has declined across all major areas of the world.
+Therefore, by 2014, the level of fertility in Africa was considerably higher than in other regions. - 13.
+Considerable variation in fertility levels was observed between countries within the same major area over the last twenty years.
+In Africa, the scattering of points below the diagonal line in figure 4 illustrates that total fertility has fallen significantly in some countries over the last twenty years those located farthest from the diagonal line, such as Djibouti, Ethiopia and Rwanda while in other countries fertility has remained virtually unchanged - those located close to the diagonal line, such as Congo, Mali, Niger and Nigeria.
+At the other end of the spectrum, virtually all countries in Europe and Northern America already had fertility rates in 1994 that were below the level required for replacement of generations, indicated in figure 4 by the dashed vertical line.
+A large number of countries in Europe recorded a slight increase in fertility over the most recent 5 to 10 years, though not sufficient in most cases to reach the replacement level.
+Consequently, they appear below the horizontal dashed line but above the diagonal line in figure 4.
+Countries such as Austria and Germany, as well as virtually all countries of Eastern and Southern Europe, still had fertility levels below 1.5 children per woman in 2014.
+The long-term demographic implications of these persistent low levels of fertility vary, as some countries in Europe are receiving working-age migrants, partly offsetting the deficit of births, while other countries, mainly in Eastern Europe, face low fertility combined with out-migration of young people, leading to population decline.
+Over this period, fertility in countries of Asia, Oceania and Latin America and the Caribbean has continued to decline toward or below replacement levels.

-Figure IV Levels of total fertility (births per woman), by country or area, 1994 compared with 2014 (Note: each circle represents one country)
+Figure 4 Levels of total fertility (births per woman), by country or area, 1994 versus 2014